Nerve Mobilization Massage

 From investigators R.F.
 Ellis and W.A.
 Hing: “It is vital that the nervous system is able to adapt to mechanical loads, and it must undergo distinct mechanical events such as elongation, sliding, cross-sectional change, angulation, and compression.

-“If these dynamic protective mechanisms fail, the nervous system is vulnerable to neural edema, ischaemia, fibrosis, and hypoxia, which may cause altered neurodynamics.
+“If these dynamic protective mechanisms fail, the nervous system is vulnerable to neural edema, ischemia, fibrosis, and hypoxia, which may cause altered neurodynamics.

 Neural Mobilization is Different From Other Types of Bodywork